 The story is told with “He, She, and they”.
-The story can be in past or present tense but is usually in past tense.
-The point of view character can be the protagonist, antagonist or a secondary character.
+The story can be in past or present tense but is usually past tense.
+The point-of-view character tells the story as if they are an outsider looking in.

 It is easier to head-hop.
 This means you skip around characters in the same scene.
 This can be very confusing to your readers.

-Try to stick to a single character’s point of view in each scene.
+You must stick to a single character’s point-of-view in each scene.